 Nipple fissures are painful cracks on the skin of the nipple and areola.
-Nipple fissures are common during pregnancy and breast-feeding, but may be caused by friction in some athletes.
+Nipple fissures are common during pregnancy and when nursing, but cracked nipples may occur as a result of friction in some athletes.

 People who experience nipple fissures should treat them with care, as it is possible for the area to become infected.